-Uber cuts 3,000 jobs as virus slashes payroll by 25%
+Uber cuts 3,000 jobs as pandemic slashes demand for rides

 The San Francisco company has cut a quarter of its workforce since the year began, eliminating 3,700 people from the payroll earlier this month.

-Uber will be re-focusing on its core business, moving people and delivering food and groceries, said CEO Dara Khosrowshahi, in a note to employees.
+Uber will be re-focusing on its core business, moving people and delivering food and groceries, said CEO Dara Khosrowshahi, in a note to employees Monday.

 The ride-hailing giant will be closing or consolidating 45 offices globally, and almost all departments will be affected by layoffs.
-The company is closing its Incubator and AI Labs and will pursue strategic alternatives for its job recruiting app, Uber Works, Khosrowshahi said.
+The company is closing its business for developing products and services for its platform and a unit working on artificial intelligence.
+It will also pursue strategic alternatives for its job recruiting app, Uber Works, Khosrowshahi said.

-The rides business, Uber’s main profit generator, fell 80%, he said.
+Uber’s rides business, the company’s main profit generator, fell 80% in April compared to the same month last year.

-“Ultimately, I realized that hoping the world would return to normal within any predictable timeframe, so we could pick up where we left off on our path to profitability, was not a viable option,” he said.
+“Ultimately, I realized that hoping the world would return to normal within any predictable time frame, so we could pick up where we left off on our path to profitability, was not a viable option,” he said.

 Uber lost $2.9 billion in the first quarter as the coronavirus pandemic decimated its overseas investments.
-Companies that rely on the sharing economy have been hit hard by the pandemic, as people stay indoors and shy away from shared services to reduce the spread.
+Companies that rely on the sharing economy have been hit hard by the coronavirus pandemic, as people stay indoors and shy away from shared services to reduce the virus’ spread.

 Lyft, Uber’s main U.S. rival, laid off 982 people last month, or 17% of its workforce because of plummeting demand.
 Careem, Uber’s subsidiary in the Middle East, cut its workforce by 31%.